ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 - For taxes, reporting, and contracting: YES.
 - For the outsourcing decision: NO!
-- These numbers do not communicate information correctly.
+- These numbers do not capture the effect of production choices on cost.

 ### Cash flows if we outsource